 But What In the World Is Morning Time?

 Morning time is a phrase for a group gathering time for the family.
 You could always use is circle time, however, circle time sounds like preschool.
 Have you tried convincing your teenagers to sit down for circle time?
 It isn’t going to happen!

 Since most families, especially the families who first began writing about this early morning liturgy, sat down first thing in the morning, this group gathering time became quickly became known as morning time.

-During this table time you sit down and cover various subjects as a family.
-Some families prefer to keep to just a couple subjects each morning.
-Other families have a beautiful routine which takes up most of the morning.
+During this table time, you sit down and cover various subjects as a family.
+Some families prefer to keep to just a couple of subjects each morning.
+Other families have a beautiful routine that takes up most of the morning.
 It’s really up to you and your children which method works best for you.